 No. Your supervisor has to be a graduate faculty member within the Department of Art History.
 However, faculty members from other departments can be members of your supervisory committee.

 Many students change focus over the course of their academic experience.
-You should talk to your supervisor about it.
+You should talk to your supervisor about a posssible change in direction.
 You can also talk to the Director of Graduate Studies.

 First, it is recommended that the student and supervisor have a discussion early on about appropriate ways for raising problems.
 This process can form part of a general establishing of "ground rules" at the outset, which might cover the frequency of meetings, the nature and timing of feedback on drafts, the nature and timing of committee input and advice, etc. Just as student and supervisor share responsibility for the success of the relationship generally, so they share responsibility for preventing and resolving conflict.